Can you prove your team’s impact on revenue—or do you just infer it?

 Whether or not they practice ABM, many marketers struggle to make sense of all the cross-channel activities they enable.

-In practice, this typically means they monitor how each channel performs (and how much they spend), but they don’t combine the data to understand which channels moved high-value accounts through the buyer’s journey.
+In practice, this typically means they monitor how each channel performs (and how much they spend), but they don’t combine the data to understand which channels moved target accounts through the buyer’s journey.

 The value of these insights isn’t lost on marketers—but understanding the impact of cross-channel activity is a heavily manual, time-consuming process that can easily eat into higher priority initiatives.